Shadows / Blender

 - Light Threshold

-- denotes which side of polygons is rendered during the shadow pass.
-Tweak this value to eliminate self-shadowing artefacts or if you render the plain models (such as leaves or papers).
+- Denotes which side of polygons is rendered during the shadow pass.
+Tweak this value to eliminate self-shadowing artifacts or if you render the plain models (such as leaves or papers).

 - ESM Distance Scale